Code of Ethics

 The review model

-To ensure a high standard of the scientific quality of published contributions, in compliance with the principles of integrity in scientific research (Dignity, Responsibility, Fairness, Diligence - in accordance with the Guidelines for Integrity in Research drawn up by the CNR) AND adopts a review model for manuscripts proposed for publication that consists of two phases: i) preliminary assessment; ii) double-blind peer review.
+To ensure a high standard of the scientific quality of published contributions, in compliance with the principles of integrity in scientific research (Dignity, Responsibility, Fairness, Diligence - by the Guidelines for Integrity in Research drawn up by the CNR) AND adopts a review model for manuscripts proposed for publication that consists of two phases: i) preliminary assessment; ii) double-blind peer review.

 The Editorial Committee conducts a preliminary evaluation of the manuscripts received to verify, firstly, the relevance of the proposals to the topics covered by the Journal and the methodological approach and, secondly, the existence of the minimum requirements for publication, also in relation to the editorial criteria of the Journal.
 If the proposals received pass the preliminary assessment, they are sent for refereeing.